petergriuffin123/lemonware/lemonpresident/README.txt

 Official sha256 hash for the obfuscated LemonPresident build before I signed it: 6ece8313f1442058e473bc998ee9dbadabe47320e90835c21f8528265c0e71a9

-Lnject LemonPresident into any python script ✅
+Inject LemonPresident into any python script ✅